-The underlying theme throughout the book is about body positivity.
+The underlying theme throughout the book is body positivity.
 Min struggles to accept the standards of beauty set by society and her mom.
-In the beginning, she is constantly worrying about her eating, trying to fit in a particular dress for her sister’s wedding.
+In the beginning, she is constantly worrying about her eating, and trying to fit in a particular dress for her sister’s wedding.
 As the story progresses Cal helps her feel comfortable with herself.
 Cal and Min are unique characters with their wicked sense of humor and quirky personalities.
 Cal’s character seems typical at the beginning of the book but there is so much depth to him as the story moves ahead.

-The subplot of David and Cal’s ex, who is psychologist keep plotting to sabotage Min and Cal’s growing relationship.
-The theories of Cal’s ex Cyn were annoying after the first couple of times and it didn’t make sense to me.
+The subplot of David and Cal’s ex, who is a psychologist keep plotting to sabotage Min and Cal’s growing relationship.
+The theories of Cal’s ex Cyn were annoying after the first couple of times and they didn’t make sense to me.
 I felt that this subplot was not completely resolved as Cal never understands the whole reason behind Cyn’s pursuit of him.
 Even the supporting characters have distinctive voices and play a part in taking the story ahead.

 The character interaction is so vivid and cool in the way it is written.
-The dialogues are sweet, funny and sometimes downright sarcastic.
+The dialogues are sweet, funny, and sometimes downright sarcastic.
 The outlook of Min and Cal towards love is practical; Min is more of a cynic in that case.
 She doesn’t expect fairytales or happily ever after and is calculative about everything she does.
 They both share somewhat dysfunctional relationships with their families but it isn’t over the top.
 The author doesn’t depend on drama for the story; the conflicts that do arise are not artificial in any way.
-The coincidental meeting between Min and Cal are so endearing to rea
+The coincidental meeting between Min and Cal are so endearing.

 Get on Amazon.
 Click on the book cover above.